Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 4. <a href="samples/images/7_options-to-manage-this-user.png">Updating attributes</a> of existing users in Entra ID or hybrid local AD.

 - This is an experimental feature, which currently supports changing EmployeeId.
 Mismatching EmployeeId was a frequent problem of my customer.

-## Technical stack

-### Backend

-- Next.js 14.2.4, turbo pack, React 18.
-- Auth.js v5 for App Router, OAuth2 / JWT.
-Default auth provider is Microsoft Entra ID.
-- Entra ID with MS Graph REST API, delegated API permissions.
-- Prisma ORM with SLQLITE (default for quick start) / Azure SQL / Postgres providers.
-  - Also tested with Drizzle ORM.
-However, it did not support Azure SQL that we used to host our DB.
-- Server-side worker threads (Node.js worker_threads) to support loading optional user images in a non-blocking way.
-  - Server Actions have problems in handling multiple simultaneous mutations.
-  - They should not be used for making intensive parallel mutations because they tend to block the main thread despite of async processing.
-  - However, I found it possible to use worker threads in Next.js.
-This is poorly documented, but it works well.
-- Optional Azure Automation with Hybrid Worker to handle operations on local AD users.
-- The app is seamlessly deployable on Azure App Service.
-Recommended App Plan is Linux, 4Gb (1.75GB is not enough).

-### Frontend

-- React Hook Forms, Zod
-- Tanstack Query
-- i18n Next with support of EN, FI, NO locales
-- Next Themes, Dark and Light themes for all components
-- UI kits: Radix UI, Fluent UI, Tailwind CSS
-- PDF printing with no external modules

 # Getting Started